Database Designer for MSSQL

 In the end, you'll get a Physical Entity Relationship Model (ER Model) that can be exported in SQL script, or directly executed on working MSSQL database server.
 After making changes to a diagram, you can synchronize existing MSSQL database with it by using Database Modification tool.

-This maintenance release is intended to solve some minor problems with registration system and several bugs.
+This maintenance release is intended to solve several bugs and contains some minor improvements.

 More news ›